 You may find that light hurts your eyes and is even painful.

 Some people notice pain when they go from a dark to a light area.
-Most people have sensitivity to light when they go outside during the daytime.
+Most people are sensitive to light when they go outside during the daytime.

 Tips for dealing with sensitivity to light

 - Wear dark glasses (sunglasses) to lower the amount of light going into your eyes.